sharetribe/flex-docs/src/docs/concepts-development/content-management/index.md

 This will open the page in your **Marketplace URL** address.

-### Publishing pages from test to production
+### Publishing pages from test to live

-When you first take your markeptlace to production, your production marketplace is created as a duplicate of your test marketplace.
+When you first take your marketplace live, your live marketplace environment is created as a duplicate of your test marketplace.
 This includes all your page assets.

-You can also modify your marketplace content pages after going to production.
+You can also modify your marketplace content pages after going live.
 You will still need to make and test the changes in your test environment.
-Then, after you are happy with all your page changes, you can click the "Copy to production" button.
+Then, after you are happy with all your page changes, you can click the "Copy to live" button.

-After clicking the button, you will see a modal detailing which pages have been modified, created, and removed compared to your current production pages.
-You can check the boxes of the pages you want to copy to production.
-This will override the current production content of those pages with the new content from the test environment.
+After clicking the button, you will see a modal detailing which pages have been modified, created, and removed compared to your current live pages.
+You can check the boxes of the pages you want to copy to Live.
+This will override the current live content of those pages with the new content from the test environment.

 <warning>

-Once you have copied a page to production, you cannot return to the previous production version of that page.
-Take extra good care to double check your changes in test environment before copying anything to production!
+Once you have copied a page to Live, you cannot return to the previous live version of that page.
+Take extra good care to double check your changes in test environment before copying anything to Live!

 </warning>

-It can take up to five minutes for your changes to update from test to production environment.
+It can take up to five minutes for your changes to update from test to live environment.

 ## Content layout